Skip to main content

 Using 'Half' Charts

 Several of the Doodle Base Patterns call for working “half” charts, or repeats of just 12 stitches, rather than 24 stitches.
 This is typically used to allow more flexible sizing, especially for smaller circumference pattern shapes, such as socks or mittens.
-Adding 12 stitches between sizes means more customizable size options for you!
+Adding 12 stitches between sizes (instead of 24) means more customizable size options for you!

 While not every chart can be cleanly cut in half, there are plenty of options that allow for shorter repeats.

+You can still learn how to identify this information yourself.
 An easy way to tell is to look for charts where the design is the same within stitches 1-12 and within 13-24.
 In other words, it looks like two of the exact same design within that chart.

 Here are some examples of Doodle Charts with 12-stitch Repeats: